from £92 /night help Price for guests, Nights

 In the restructured places, the modern comfort doesn't displace the rural old style ambiences.
 Here is the best place for those who aim for relaxation, History, culture and nature.

 Villa: Perfect for your holiday with all the family or friends.
-A spacious house with 4 bedrooms which accommodates comfortably up to 9 people.
+A spacious house with big private garden and 4 bedrooms which accommodates comfortably up to 9 people.

 |Size||Sleeps up to 9, 4 bedrooms|

 |Nearest Amenities||11 km|

 |Nearest travel links||Nearest airport: Florence 120 km, Nearest railway: Arezzo 25 km|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, Yes, smoking allowed|